PowerDNS/pdns/SECURITY.md

-PowerDNS and dnsdist Security Policy
+PowerDNS and DNSdist Security Policy
 ====================================

 If you have a security problem to report, please email us at both peter.van.dijk@powerdns.com and remi.gacogne@powerdns.com.